jeroenmaes/jeroenmaes.github.io/content/posts/2025/12/azure-apim-classic-limits/index.md

 - Plan capacity: add scale units where appropriate; confirm throughput vs. policy costs.

 ## Conclusion
 While the new caps may look generous, they introduce real constraints for large-scale deployments.
 Environments that relied on unrestricted growth will feel the impact.
-Our selection of Azure APIM originally hinged on the absence of hard limits—this change alters that assumption and requires proactive capacity planning.
+Your selection of Azure APIM originally might hinged on the absence of hard limits.
+This change alters that assumption and requires proactive capacity planning.

 ## References
 - Official limits (Classic tiers): https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#limits---api-management-classic-tiers